-- Style Risk If the market does not consider the individual stocks purchased by the fund to be undervalued, the value of the fund's shares may decline, even if stock prices generally are rising. - Market Risk The value of the fund's shares will go up and down based on the performance of the companies whose securities it owns and other factors generally affecting the securities market.
+- Benchmark Correlation Risk The fund's performance will be similar to the performance of its benchmark, the S&P 500® Index.
+If the fund's benchmark goes down, it is likely that the fund's performance will go down. - Low Dividend Yield Risk Although income is a secondary objective of the fund, if the stocks that make up the S&P 500® Index do not have a high dividend yield, then the fund's dividend yield will not be high. - Market Risk The value of the fund's shares will go up and down based on the performance of the companies whose securities it owns and other factors generally affecting the securities market.
 Market risks, including political, regulatory, economic and social developments, can affect the value of the fund's investments.
-Natural disasters, public health emergencies, terrorism and other unforeseeable events may lead to increased market volatility and may have adverse long-term effects on world economies and markets generally. - Price Volatility The value of the fund's shares may fluctuate significantly in the short term. - Redemption Risk The fund may need to sell securities at times it would not otherwise do so in order to meet shareholder redemption requests.
+Natural disasters, public health emergencies, terrorism and other unforeseeable events may lead to increased market volatility and may have adverse long-term effects on world economies and markets generally. - Public Health Emergency Risk A pandemic, caused by the infectious respiratory illness COVID-19, is causing market disruption and other economic impacts.
+Markets have experienced volatility, reduced liquidity, and increased trading costs.
+These events may continue to impact the fund and its underlying investments. - Price Volatility Risk The value of the fund's shares may fluctuate significantly in the short term. - Redemption Risk The fund may need to sell securities at times it would not otherwise do so in order to meet shareholder redemption requests.
 Selling securities to meet such redemptions may cause the fund to experience a loss or increase the fund's transaction costs.
-To the extent that an insurance company has a large position in the fund, the fund may experience relatively large redemptions if such insurance company reallocates its assets. - Principal Loss At any given time your shares may be worth less than the price you paid for them.
+To the extent that an insurance company has a large position in the fund, the fund may experience relatively large redemptions if such insurance company reallocates its assets. - Principal Loss Risk At any given time your shares may be worth less than the price you paid for them.
 In other words, it is possible to lose money by investing in the fund.